 TO THE EXTENT CONSISTENT WITH APPLICABLE LAW, THE BUYER'S OR USER'S EXCLUSIVE REMEDY FOR ANY INJURY, LOSS, OR DAMAGE RESULTING FROM THE HANDLING OR USE OF THIS PRODUCT, INCLUDING BUT NOT LIMITED TO CLAIMS OF BREACH OF WARRANTY OR CONTRACT, NEGLIGENCE, STRICT LIABILITY, OR OTHER TORTS, SHALL BE LIMITED TO ONE OF THE FOLLOWING, AT THE ELECTION OF LOVELAND PRODUCTS, INC. OR THE SELLER: DIRECT DAMAGES NOT EXCEEDING THE PURCHASE PRICE OF THE PRODUCT OR REPLACEMENT OF THE PRODUCT.
 TO THE EXTENT CONSISTENT WITH APPLICABLE LAW, LOVELAND PRODUCTS, INC. AND THE SELLER SHALL NOT BE LIABLE TO THE BUYER OR USER OF THIS PRODUCT FOR ANY CONSEQUENTIAL, SPECIAL, OR INDIRECT DAMAGES, OR DAMAGES IN THE NATURE OF A PENALTY.

-Clean Amine, Compadre and LI 700 are registered trademarks of Loveland Products, Inc.
+CLEAN AMINE® is a registered trademark of Loveland Products, Inc. Compadre and LI 700 are registered trademarks of Loveland Products, Inc.

+FORMULATED FOR

-FORMULATED FOR LOVELAND PRODUCTS, INC. P.O.
-BOX 1286, GREELEY, COLORADO 80632-1286
+P.O.
+BOX 1286.
+GREELEY.
+COLORADO 80632-1286